teachingaway/teachingaway.github.io/_posts/2014-07-23-employee-inventions.md

 - - -

-## Side Projects Encourage Innovative Startup Culture
+## Side Projects Encourage Innovation

 Startups should have a side-project policy.
 Whether allowed or prohibited, there should be written agreement that clearly identifies who owns what technology.

 Founders may want to encourage employees to work on side projects.
 There are a number of reasons: